Divorce Procedure – Ta’laq & Khula

 - For discounted/pro bono legal aid services, please check with Bay Area Legal Aid or Justia.

-- For immigration services in the Sacramento area, please see here.
+- For immigration in the Sacramento area, please see here.

-- For a personal injury attorney, please get in touch with Shafeeq Sadiq.
+- For a personal injury, please get in touch with Shafeeq Sadiq.

 - Please see here for Islamic estate planning, wills or trusts or the Islamic Marriage Contracts: A Resource Guide for Legal Professionals, Advocates, Imams & Communities)